Boston College Connell School of Nursing: Traditions

-Each year, Connell School graduates who enter into the nursing field receive a nursing pin, which depicts the official Boston College seal and is inscribed with the words "For Religion and the Liberal Arts" in Latin, during a pinning ceremony that can be traced back to Florence Nightingale's service during the Crimean War.
+Each year, Connell School graduates who enter into the nursing school field receive a nursing pin, which depicts the official Boston College seal and is inscribed with the words "For Religion and the Liberal Arts" in Latin during a pinning ceremony that can be traced back to Florence Nightingale's service during the Crimean War.

 The school's Pinnancle Lecture Series brings a widely recognized leader in the field of nursing to Boston College each semester to address an issue at the forefront of health care.
 Past keynote speakers include alumna Terry Fulmer, dean of New York University College of Nursing; Margaret Grey, a Yale School of Nursing professor; Patricia Flatley Brennan, director of the U.S. National Library of Medicine; and Susan Orsega, chief nurse officer at the U.S. Public Health Service.

 The Dean Rita P. Kelleher Award is presented annually during reunion to an accomplished Connell School graduate.